KemboiK/evolve-bot/README.md

 ---

 ## Quote
-> “Evolve Bot — safe, simple, and built for real conversation.”
+> “Evolve Bot — safe, simple and built for real conversation.”